-[^]Price includes construction/maintenance of the Will T Connector
+^Price includes construction/maintenance of the Will T Connector

-^{} Additional cost breakdown information for Section 2 and Section 3 is provided in Appendix F.7 of the ES

-^{}Anticipated components included in each year are shown in Tables 2 and 3.
+Additional cost breakdown information for Section 2 and Section 3 is provided in Appendix F.7 of the Draft ES Anticipated components included in each year are shown in Tables 2 and 3.

-^{} Note that cost estimates provided are calculated in 2024 dollars, without adjustments for inflation and rounded.
+Note that all cost estimates provided are calculated in 2024 dollars, without adjustments for inflation and rounded.
 No inflation rates have been applied to account for future build years, and thus estimates reflect only current dollar values.
-US Dollars have been converted from CI Dollars at a rate of 0.84 CI = 1.00 US; 1.00 CI = 1.19 US.
+US Dollars have been converted from CI Dollars at a rate of \$0.84 CI = \$1.00 US; \$1.00 CI = \$1.19 US.

-^{} The costs presented reflect the concept design for the Proposed Project.
-The cost estimates are based on a conservative approach to the project's design and estimation process.
+The costs presented reflect the concept design for the Proposed Project.
+It should be noted that all cost estimates are based on a conservative approach to the project's design and estimation process.
 Changes or optimizations made during detailed design stages will directly affect these costs.